Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Validation with human subjects

-For the survey, we asked participants to complete the Godspeed Anthropomorphism survey \cite{bartneck_measurement_2009}.\footnote{As in other studies on anthropomorphic perceptions of non-embodied chatbots, we remove one item from the survey as this item assumes an embodied agent, which is not the case in our experiment.} We hypothesised that users in the high-frequency condition will report higher scores on this survey.
+Following participants’ conversations, we obtained one explicit (survey) and one implicit (behavioural) measure of their anthropomorphic perceptions.
+For the survey, we asked participants to complete the Godspeed Anthropomorphism survey \citep{bartneck_measurement_2009}.
+We hypothesised that users in the high-frequency condition will report higher scores on this survey.
 For the behavioural measure, we asked participants to describe the chatbot they interacted with in a short paragraph.
-We then used the computational metric “AnthroScore” to measure the extent to which participants implicitly frame the system as “human” in these descriptions \cite{cheng_anthroscore_2024}.\footnote{AnthroScore uses a masked language model to compute the probability that the described entity would be replaced by human pronouns vs non-human pronouns.
-The log-ratio of these probabilities is interpreted as the likelihood that the entity is implicitly anthropomorphised or framed as “human.”} We hypothesised that participants in the high-frequency condition would more often use language that revealed human-like mental models and perceptions of the AI system when describing it.
+We then used the computational metric “AnthroScore” to measure the extent to which participants implicitly frame the system as “human” in these descriptions \citep{cheng_anthroscore_2024}.\footnote{AnthroScore uses a masked language model to compute the probability that the described entity would be replaced by human pronouns vs non-human pronouns.
+The log-ratio of these probabilities is interpreted as the likelihood that the entity is implicitly anthropomorphised or framed as “human.”} We hypothesised participants in the high-frequency condition would more often use language that revealed human-like mental models and perceptions of the system when describing it.